-Throughout 2017, our compensation program performed as designed, allowing the Company to attract new talent, retain important members of management and reward key members of management appropriately for performance.
-As demonstrated below, the aggregate total compensation of our five most highly paid executives for each of the past five years (as set forth in the Summary Compensation Table each year, but excluding changes in pension value and above-market non-qualified deferred compensation earnings, "Top Five Compensation") remains aligned with the performance and value of the Company as reflected in the price of its common stock at year end, while also reflecting the retirement of David W. Scheible as President and CEO and Mr. Doss' promotion into that role as of January 1, 2016.
+Throughout 2018, our compensation program performed as designed, allowing the Company to attract new talent, retain important members of management and reward key members of management appropriately for performance.
+As demonstrated below, the aggregate total compensation of our five most highly paid executives for each of the past five years (as set forth in the Summary Compensation Table each year, but excluding changes in pension value and above-market non-qualified deferred compensation earnings, "Top Five Compensation") is generally aligned with the performance and value of the Company as reflected in the price of its common stock at year end.
+Aggregate total compensation of our five most-highly paid executives also reflects the retirement of David W. Scheible as President and CEO and Mr. Doss' promotion into that role as of January 1, 2016, which reduced aggregate compensation of our top five executives significantly in 2016 and 2017.
+The drop in stock price in 2018 reflects a period of intense stock market volatility at 2018 year end.